 Sanctions need to be consistent and sure to happen in order to be effective.
 Always endeavour to be fair and honest, be prepared to apologise if you have made a misjudgement - we are all human - children like honesty and fairness.
 Never give a consequence without following it up.
 There must be a fresh start every day.

-Each classroom will have a Gold/Green/Amber/Red behaviour display with all children's names displayed on that board.
+Each classroom will have a Recognition Board display with all children's names displayed on that board.